-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+7. If your representation is seeking a modification, do you part of the examination? ou consider i t necessary to participate at the ora No, I do not wish to participate at the oral examination Yes Yes, I wish to participate at the oral examination

-8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: $\Box$
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: $\Box$ I wish to make sure that my representation is fully understood.
+Place note the Inspector will determine the most appropriate procedure to adopt to hear those who